-Most common nuclear reactors are light water reactors (LWR), in which light water (ordinary water) is used as a moderator as well as the cooling medium.
-The use of ordinary water makes it necessary to use an enriched uranium fuel in order to maintain the criticality of the reactor along entire fuel cycle (e.g. for 18 month fuel cycle).
+The most common nuclear reactors are light water reactors (LWR), in which light water (ordinary water) is used as a moderator and the cooling medium.
+The use of ordinary water makes it necessary to use an enriched uranium fuel to maintain the reactor’s criticality along the entire fuel cycle (e.g., for an 18-month fuel cycle).

 - Boiling water reactors (BWR) – are characterized by controlled boiling in the primary circuit.

-Pressurized water reactors use a reactor pressure vessel (RPV) to contain the nuclear fuel, moderator, control rods and coolant.
-They are cooled and moderated by high-pressure liquid water (e.g. at pressure of 16MPa).
-At this pressure water boils at approximately 350°C (662°F).
-Inlet temperature of the water is about 290°C (554°F).
+Pressurized water reactors use a reactor pressure vessel (RPV) to contain the nuclear fuel, moderator, control rods, and coolant.
+They are cooled and moderated by high-pressure liquid water (e.g., at the pressure of 16MPa).
+At this pressure, water boils at approximately 350°C (662°F).
+The inlet temperature of the water is about 290°C (554°F).
 The water (coolant) is heated in the reactor core to approximately 325°C (617°F) as the water flows through the core.
-As it can be seen, the reactor has approximately 25°C subcooled coolant (distance from the saturation).
+As it can be seen, the reactor has approximately 25°C subcooled coolants (distance from the saturation).

 Light water as the moderator

 To be an effective moderator, the probability of elastic reaction between neutron and the nucleus must be high.
-In terms of cross-sections, the elastic scattering cross section of a moderator’s nucleus must be high.
-Therefore high elastic scattering cross-section is important, but does not describe comprehensively capabilities of moderators.
-In order to describe capabilities of a material to slow down neutrons, three new material variables must are defined:
+In terms of cross-sections, the elastic scattering cross-section of a moderator’s nucleus must be high.
+Therefore high elastic scattering cross-section is important but does not describe the comprehensive capabilities of moderators.
+Three new material variables must be defined to describe the capabilities of a material to slow down neutrons:

 - The Average Logarithmic Energy Decrement (ξ)

 Light water has the highest ξ and σs among the moderators (resulting in the highest MSDP) shown in the table.
 Still, its moderating ratio is low due to its relatively higher absorption cross-section.